ThanveerulHuq/ThanveerulHuq/README.md

 ## 💻 Full Stack Developer | 🚀 Tech Enthusiast | 📚 Lifelong Learner

-With over 8 years of experience in software development, I'm passionate about building scalable, efficient, and user-friendly web applications.
+With over decade of experience in software development, I'm passionate about building scalable, efficient, and user-friendly web applications.
 My journey has taken me from crafting enterprise solutions to developing high-performance systems at Amazon.

 ### 🛠️ Tech Stack